Welcome to Cleveland Clinic Mercy Hospital’s Division of Nursing Service.

 - Refunds will not be given if cancellation is less than one week prior to the class unless other arrangements have been made.

 The Division of Nursing Services is committed to continuously improve patient care by providing facilities, technologies and an enriching environment for healthcare professionals who choose to practice in any of our nursing units.
-We hope you enjoy your clinical experiences at Mercy and consider becoming a part of our team.
+We hope you enjoy your clinical experiences at Mercy Hospital and consider becoming a part of our team.

 - Mercy Hospital’s Vision & Philosophy